google-deepmind/open_spiel/docs/developer_guide.md

 We describe here only the simplest and fastest way to add a new game.
 It is ideal to first be aware of the general API (see `spiel.h`).

-1. Choose a game to copy from in `games/`.
-Suggested games: Tic-Tac-Toe and Breakthrough for perfect information without chance events, Backgammon or Pig for perfect information games with chance events, Goofspiel and Oshi-Zumo for simultaneous move games, and Leduc poker and Liar’s dice for imperfect information games.
+1. Choose a game to copy from in `games/` (or `python/games/`).
+Suggested games:
+    Tic-Tac-Toe and Breakthrough for perfect information without chance events, Backgammon or Pig for perfect information games with chance events, Goofspiel and Oshi-Zumo for simultaneous move games, and Leduc poker and Liar’s dice for imperfect information games.
 For the rest of these steps, we assume Tic-Tac-Toe.
 2. Copy the header and source: `tic_tac_toe.h`, `tic_tac_toe.cc`, and
     `tic_tac_toe_test.cc` to `new_game.h`, `new_game.cc`, and
-    `new_game_test.cc`.
+    `new_game_test.cc` (or `tic_tac_toe.py` and `tic_tac_toe_test.py`).
-3. Configure CMake:
+3. Configure CMake (if you are working with C++):
     *   Add the new game’s source files to `games/CMakeLists.txt`.
     *   Add the new game’s test target to `games/CMakeLists.txt`.
+    If you are working with Python, add the test ot `python/CMakeLists.txt` and import it in `python/algorithms/generate_playthrough.py`
-4. Update boilerplate C++ code:
+4. Update boilerplate C++/Python code:
     *   In `new_game.h`, rename the header guard at the the top and bottom of the file.
     *   In the new files, rename the inner-most namespace from `tic_tac_toe` to